 Lastly, a neurological examination may reveal decreased muscle strength or impaired eye movement.
 Some people experience MG only in their eyes while other experience more generalize symptoms.

 People with a diagnosed with Myasthenia Gravis may experience one or more of the symptoms referenced below.
 These symptoms may come on all at once or take years to develop.
 Some of the symptoms may get better with rest while other symptoms may require medication, immunotherapy, supplements or lifestyle modification.
 Each person diagnosed with MG experiences the symptoms differently, this is why it is referred to as the snowflake disease.
 We are all very unique in the way MG shows up in our lives.
 Additionally, people diagnosed with MG do not all respond the same to the various treatments.
 Don't let this discourage you.
 Just keep searching to find what works for you.

 Common MG symptoms:

 Muscle weakness in neck, arms, legs, hands or fingers

-Copyright © 2021 MG Holistic Society - All Rights Reserved.
+Copyright © 2022 MG Holistic Society - All Rights Reserved.
 Disclaimer: Statements made, or products represented through OUT this website, have not been evaluated by the United States Food and Drug Administration.
 They are not intended to diagnose, Cure, treat or prevent any disease including myasthenia gravis.
 You must consult your personal physician prior to trying anything found on this website. the mg holisitic society, its affliates, volunteers, contributers will not held liable for any damages for any injury resulting from content on this site.

-Powered by GoDaddy, peace and Love
+Powered by GoDaddy, Peace and Love